nosdod/FileLoaderNodeServer/README.md

 ** File Loader concept apps

-Run server.js from within Code
+Install the required node modules with 'npm install' Run server.js from within Code
 Open a browser at http://localhost:3000/entropy-status to see status response. http://localhost:3000/send-file endpoint expects a POST request with a body containg '{ newfile : <filename>}'